-1 predominant.
-Interest in Hydro's commercial programs is consistent among commercial 2 customers in both interconnected and isolated diesel areas.
-3 In addition to takeCHARGE programming, since 2009, Hydro has coordinated with the Provincial 4 Government on the Coastal Labrador Energy Efficiency Pilot Program, the Real Time Monitoring 5 Pilot Project, and presently on the Home Energy Efficiency Loan Program that will run from 6 2017 to 2019.
-7 8 Hydro also delivers programs that are specific to its customers located in higher cost isolated 9 diesel areas.
-The objective in Hydro's isolated diesel areas is to help customers save energy by 10 providing outreach, education, and energy efficient products to residential and commercial 11 customers where access to such tools is limited.
-Since its launch in 2011, Hydro's Isolated 12 Systems Community Energy Efficiency Program has resulted in training for local community 13 representatives, and installation of over 70,000 energy efficient products in homes and businesses in 21 isolated diesel systems.
-The accumulated annual energy savings from 14 the isolated diesel systems in 2016.
+- 1 predominant.
+Interest in Hydro's commercial programs is consistent among commercial - 2 customers in both interconnected and isolated diesel areas. - 3 In addition to takeCHARGE programming, since 2009, Hydro has coordinated with the Provincial - 4 Government on the Coastal Labrador Energy Efficiency Pilot Program, the Real Time Monitoring - 5 Pilot Project, and presently on the Home Energy Efficiency Loan Program that will run from - 6 2017 to 2019.

+- 8 Hydro also delivers programs that are specific to its customers located in higher cost isolated - 9 diesel areas.
+The objective in Hydro's isolated diesel areas is to help customers save energy by - 10 providing outreach, education, and energy efficient products to residential and commercial - customers where access to such tools is limited.
+Since its launch in 2011, Hydro's Isolated - 12 Systems Community Energy Efficiency Program has resulted in training for local community - representatives, and installation of over 70,000 energy efficient products in homes and - businesses in 21 isolated diesel systems.
+The accumulated annual energy savings from - residential and commercial energy efficiency programs delivered in the isolated diesel systems - from 2009 to 2016 is 6,515 megwatt-hours (MWh), equivalent to 9% of the total energy sales in - the isolated diesel systems in 2016.

-Hydro's Industrial Energy Efficiency Program is a customized program that offers support and financial incentives based on energy savings for the retrofit of industrial process equipment for Hydro's transmission level customers.
-Participation in the industrial program has been variable given the small number of industrial customers in the province.
-Promotion of the industrial program is now included under Hydro's Account Management Framework to support improved project planning and scheduling and continual encouragement of customers to avail of the program.
+- 19 Hydro's Industrial Energy Efficiency Program is a customized program that offers support and - 20 financial incentives based on energy savings for the retrofit of industrial process equipment for - 21 Hydro's transmission level customers.
+Participation in the industrial program has been variable - 22 given the small number of industrial customers in the province.
+Promotion of the industrial - 23 program is now included under Hydro's Account Management Framework to support improved - 24 project planning and scheduling and continual encouragement of customers to avail of the - 25 program.